Blackrock Road, Cork city, Ireland

 "McCarthy's Folly," as the owner of the property in 2009 called it, is about 25 feet tall.
 Constructed of local limestone blocks, it's decorated with porcelain tiles and copper medalions and small gargoyles that don't spout water.
 Four bronze plaques disappeared long ago.

-Ian said that the text in this document is all that he knows about the structure although he did mention some details that were not in the document (which he photocopied for me.)
+In 1982, just after Ian bought the property for his refractory-services business, somebody slipped underneath his door a sheet of paper handwritten on one side.
+He said that the text in the document is all that he knew about the structure, although he did mention some details that were not in the document (which he photocopied for me.)

-I spoke with an elderly man who said he had lived in the neighborhood for 52 years.
-He told me a few more possible origin-stories about the McCarthy Monument.
+I also spoke with an elderly man who said he had lived in the neighborhood for 52 years.
+Between the two of them, I heard several origin hypotheses for the tower:

-Commemoration of the victims of a disaster at the "amethyst mine" [which was really the nearby limestone quarry that contained some amethyst, a mine for which the area was known as "Diamond Hill."]
+Commemoration of the victims of a disaster at the "amethyst mine," the nearby limestone quarry that contained some amethyst, which is why they call the area Diamond Hill.

 In honor of the erector Alexander McCarthy's brother, the Lord Mayor of the Ballintemple district (where the monument stands.)